Acuña homers off Ureña, flings bat during showy trot

 Keuchel will likely need a tuneup in the minors but should join the Braves rotation soon.

-“Any team that gets a player like that is going to be fortunate,” Braves manager Brian Snitker said.
+“Any team that gets a player like that is going to be fortunate,” Snitker said.
 “He has been through the wars; he has pitched in big games.”

 FEELING RIGHT AT HOME